-The story goes that this emperor gave command to the building of the temple, which was at the time to be made at the northern deep forests of the mountains.
+The Songshan Mountain Shaolin temple story goes that this emperor gave command to the building of the temple, which was at the time to be made at the northern deep forests of the mountains

 The Sui Dynasty saw the principles, works and culture of Buddhism greatly established.
-The proponents were the first to name the Shaolin temple as it was named, and its economic and political value was felt among the people of the state.
-Actually, the temple and the leadership was granted huge tracks of land for cultivation and thus, the economic value of the temple greatly increased.
-However, at the later stages of this dynasty, the first conflict occurred where many of the palaces that were established were burnt down and the only establishment which remained standing was the pagados.
+The proponents were the first to name the Shaolin temple.
+It’s economic and political value was felt among the people of the state.
+The temple and the leadership was granted huge tracks of land for cultivation and thus, the economic value of the Shaolin temple China greatly increased.
+However, at the later stages of this dynasty, the first conflict occurred where many of the palaces that were established were burnt down and the only establishments that remained standing were the pagado structures.

 The inception of the Tang Dynasty saw the rise of a new set of monks.
-13 of these monks were among the saviours of a prince called Li Shimin.
-This act was taken as one of kindness and honor by the state, which in turn granted the Temple resource and money to rebuild and restore what had been burnt down.
+Thirteen of these monks were among the saviors of a prince called Li Shimin.
+This act was taken as one of kindness and honor by the state, which in turn granted the temple resource and money to rebuild and restore what had been burnt down.

-This made the economic standing of the Shaolin Temple increase more than it ever had done before.
-More pagodas and meeting halls were established and designs were but into place to have the halls looking exquisite.
-The royalities of the time would often visit the temple and thus became a landmark for society.
+This made the economic standing of the Shaolin temple Henan Province increase more than it ever had done before.
+More pagodas and meeting halls were established and designs were put into place to have the halls looking exquisite.
+The royalty of the time would often visit the temple and it thus became a landmark for society.

-The beauty of the temple still resounds in what remains of it today.
+The beauty of the Shaolin temple Henan Province still shows in what remains of it today.
 The temple bells are a vivid reminder of what was happening at the time.
-In the year 723, one emperor Xuanzong commissioned an astronomer Seng Yixing to have his works established in the temple courts.
+In the year 723, Emperor Xuanzong commissioned astronomer Seng Yixing to have his works established in the temple courts.

-Confucianism was established in the reigns of the Song dynasty, which later emerged after Tang.
-They were well versed in the philosophical teachings of Buddhism.
+Confucianism was established during the reign of the Song Dynasty, which later emerged after Tang.
+They were well-versed in the philosophical teachings of Buddhism.
 This gave birth to three other religions, namely Taoism, Buddhism and Confucianism.
-The Chans were the influencers of Confucianism and their ideals were resounding amonsgst their people.
-However, they also build a Shaolin Temple among themselves.
-Later on, in te Yongxi times, the temple built 9500 volumes of scripture, and finally, the world would now talk of the Shaolin Temple as the world's first temple.
+The Chans were the influencers of Confucianism and their ideals resounded among their people.
+However, they also built a Shaolin temple China among themselves.
+Later on, in te Yongxi times, the temple built 9,500 volumes of scripture, and finally, the world would now talk of the Shaolin temple as the world's first temple.

-The new Chinese government, in an effort to reserve the glory of the Saolin Temple, granted that the temple be rebuilt as a national monument of temple history.
-Most of the halls including the Tianwang, Buddha worshipping hall, Daxiong and the bell tower were funded for rebuilding.
-The traditional appearance remains until today.
+The new Chinese government, in an effort to preserve the glory of the Songshan Mountain Shaolin temple, granted the temple be rebuilt as a national monument of temple history.
+Most of the halls -- including the Tianwang, Buddha worshipping hall, Daxiong and the bell tower -- were funded for rebuilding.
+The traditional appearance remains today.